[Physics FAQ] - [Copyright]

 The second is much more detailed and technical than the first.

-Starting in the 1990s, our understanding of neutrinos has dramatically improved, and the puzzle of why we see about 1/3 as many electron neutrinos coming from the sun as naively expected has pretty much been answered: the different neutrinos can turn into each other via a process called "oscillation".
-But, there are still lots of loose ends.
-For details, try:
+Starting in the 1990s, our understanding of neutrinos has dramatically improved, and the puzzle of why we see about 1/3 as many electron neutrinos coming from the sun as naively expected has pretty much been answered: the three different flavors of neutrino—electron, muon and tau—turn into each other, because these flavors are not the same as the three "mass eigenstates", which have a definite mass.
+But the wide variety of neutrino experiments over the last thirty years have opened up other puzzles.

-The first of these has lots of links to the web pages of research groups doing experiments on neutrinos.
+The last of these has lots of links to the web pages of research groups doing experiments on neutrinos.
 It's indeed a big industry!

 Most physicists believe the answers to all these questions are "yes".
 There are currently a number of experiments going on to produce and detect a quark-gluon plasma.
 It's believed that producing such a plasma at low pressures requires a temperature of 2 million million kelvins.
 Since this is 10,000 times hotter than the sun, and such extreme temperatures were last prevalent in our Universe only 1 microsecond after the Big Bang, these experiments are lots of fun.
 The largest, the Relativistic Heavy Ion Collider on Long Island, New York, began operation in 2000.
 It works by slamming gold nuclei together at outrageous speeds.
 For details, see: